ghabianis/ghabianis/README.md

 - 👋 Hi, I’m @ghabianis
 - 👀 I’m interested in Web Developement and IT Technology
 - 🌱 I’m currently learning Web Developement
-- 💞️ I’m looking to collaborate on any project in may domaine
+- 💞️ I’m looking to collaborate on any project in my domaine
 - 📫 How to reach me : Email:anisghabi8@gmail.com or phone:90770350

 <!---